 Your first breath underwater

-This may seem like a bit of a cliché, but the first time you take a breath and are able to relax under water is an experience like no other.
-There is no way to explain it, because there is literally no other feeling in the world that can compare.
-Being able to enjoy the serenity you find under the surface without stopping back up for air is absolutely fantastic.
+This may seem like a bit of a cliché, but the first time you take a breath and are able to relax underwater is an experience like no other.
+There is no way to explain it because there is literally no other feeling in the world that can compare.
+Being able to enjoy the serenity you find beneath the surface without needing to return back up for air is absolutely fantastic.

 When you first master your buoyancy

 Buoyancy can take you several dives to completely master.
-Put simply, your buoyancy is what makes you weightless in the water, and this feeling (I believe) can only ever be experienced in outer space.
+Put simply, your buoyancy is what makes you weightless in the water, and it might even make you feel like you’re outer space.
 The first time my instructor didn’t have to help me find my buoyancy at the safety stop, I felt absolutely exhilarated.
 I now love floating around weightless just as much as I love exploring the underwater world – but be warned, it’s addictive!

 Seeing that special creature

-We all have that one ocean creature that fascinates us, whether it’s a turtle, a shark or a manta ray.
-For me, it was (and still is) the lionfish, with it’s beautiful stripes and venomous spines.
-The first time I saw one I’ll admit I panicked a little, but quickly managed to find my cool so I could simply admire the creature.
+We all have that one ocean creature that fascinates us, whether it’s a turtle, a shark, or a manta ray.
+For me, it was (and still is) the lionfish, with its beautiful stripes and venomous spines.
+The first time I saw one, I’ll admit I overreacted but quickly managed to find my cool so I could simply admire the creature.
 It is a moment I’ll never forget!

-During your studying, quizzes and open water dives, your instructor prepares you to be a safe diver.
-By the time you are a PADI certified diver you will be able to handle most obstacles you could come across as a diver, and the first time you realise this is the best feeling in the world!
+During your studying, eLearning quizzes, and open water dives, your instructor prepares you to be a safe diver.
+By the time you are a PADI certified diver, you will be able to handle most obstacles you could come across as a diver, and the first time you realize this is the best feeling in the world!

 About the Author: